-App/Site Design Service: Option for partners who want their app or Bizness Website designed by our design team for a fee.
+App/Site Design Service: Option for partners who would like to take advantage of our App Design Service or Bizness Website Design Service by our design team for a fee.
 This is a great resource for people in the early stages of the Reseller program who need to focus on sales.
 You MUST have a website to build the app off of.
 Check out the articles below for more information on app and website designs.

 App Code: A unique identifier that we use to locate an app or that partners will use when previewing an app on the Preview app.
 We recommend making the code something you’re sure you will remember.
 It must only be comprised of numbers and letters without any spaces, and 5-12 characters long (this is not a hard and fast rule, but will make it easier for Customer Service to locate your app).

 Apple Developer Program: Apple’s developer program that all partners MUST be signed up for in order to publish their apps in the iTunes Connect store.
 There is a $99 annual fee for this account.
-See this article for more information.
+For more information, refer to Apple Developer: Overview and Setup.

 App Rejection: When an app store deems that an app is not within their guidelines and does not allow it to be live in the app store.
-Check out this article for guidelines and fixes.
+Check out Apple Guidelines and Rejection Fixes for assistance.

 CMS (Content Management System): Another term for our Bizness Apps platform, and any other system, that allows content organization & publishing.